South-Doyle High School: Academics

 South-Doyle offers advanced placement (AP), college preparatory, honors, traditional, and vocational courses.
-The four core subjects of Math (Algebra I & II, Geometry, Pre-Calculus, Calculus, and Statistics offered), Science (Biology, Chemistry, Physics, Astronomy offered), English (sections I-IV), and Social Studies (World Geography/History, US/European History, Economics, US Government offered).
-For foreign language the school gives students an option: French, or Spanish.
+The four core subjects of Math (Algebra I & II, Geometry, Pre-Calculus, Calculus, and Statistics offered), Science (Biology, Chemistry, and Physics offered), English (sections I-IV), and Social Studies (World Geography/History, US History, Economics, and US Government offered).
+For foreign language the school offers Spanish.
 Another option students are presented with comes in the form of Fine Arts: visual arts, chorus, or band.
-The school is also keen on providing trade/industry classes, as well as, agriculture education (part of the vocational options).
+The school is also keen on providing trade/industry classes.
 They also offer classes dealing with business technology, family/consumer science, health science, marketing, JROTC, human services, and hospitality/tourism.
 The school utilizes a college and career counselor that assists students with applying for colleges, jobs, and scholarships.
 The school also offers Dual Enrollment classes that coordinate alongside local community colleges (such as Pellissippi State Community College in order to help students immerse themselves in college curriculum).
-The school also requires physical education and health & wellness (which students sign up for sophomore year).
+The school also requires physical education and health & wellness (which is a required freshman class).

 Race to the Top

 The Knox County Schools announced in October 2010 that the TAP program (formerly the Teacher Advancement Program) was to be expanded to 13 schools, including South-Doyle High School.
 The expansion was funded by a five-year $26.5 million federal grant awarded to the Teacher Incentive Fund.
 Additional funding was provided by a Knox County Schools Race to the Top grant and the Great Schools Partnership.
 South-Doyle High School implemented the TAP program in the 2011-2012 school year.
 TAP is a comprehensive school reform and instructional improvement system that provides powerful opportunities for career advancement, professional growth, instructionally-focused accountability, and incentive compensation for educators.
-The TAP program is measured by the value-added growth of students, teacher classroom evaluations and fidelity to the core elements of the TAP system: Instructionally-focused accountability, ongoing applied professional growth, multiple career paths and performance-based compensation."
+The TAP program is measured by the value-added growth of students, teacher classroom evaluations and fidelity to the core elements of the TAP system: Instructionally-focused accountability, ongoing applied professional growth, multiple career paths and performance-based compensation.